 One AirPod won’t connect

 Another common issue AirPods owners run into is that one Pod won’t connect.
-Just like when dealing with both AirPods, the first thing you’re going to want to do is pop both of them back in the charging case, wait for about 10 seconds, then remove them and pop them into your ears.
+Just like when dealing with both AirPods, the first thing you’re going to want to do is pop both of them back in the charging case, wait for about 10 seconds, then remove them and put them into your ears.

 No luck?
 Repeat the above step, this time turning Bluetooth on and off on your phone or tablet before removing the Pods from their charging case.